spapas/spapas.github.io/content/django-unpoly.md

 to both the pagination and the table header order links.
 The `.table-container` is the element that contains the table (it is added by django-tables2).

 This way, when unpoly sees these links it will add the `up-target` attribute (and functionality) to these without  the need to override any templates.

-## More advanced concepts
+## Advanced concepts

 We'll discuss some more advanced concepts of unpoly now.